My Five Day Escape to the Land of Spices. Jambo, Zanzibar!

 Lesson learnt - the choice and veggie-friendly options for food at Park Hyatt and Zuri were outstanding.
 If you opt for the half board option at Zuri like I did, you will be eligible for breakfast and dinner.
 The lunch would be about $30 per person for a soft drink and a main; you get fresh bread with every meal.

 After a quick immigration, Ally was already outside the airport.
-First stop was for the PCR test.
-Took about an hour to get this sorted.
 Time to head to Park Hyatt to drop off the bags.

 After breakfast, a quick one hour drive takes us towards to the Jozani Forest - famed for being a haven for red colobos monkeys on the island.
 The dense forest is located on the eastern region of the island, now preserved by the local government.